Knowing What to Do Isn’t the Hard Part

 Turning good intentions into lasting habits is.

-I've noticed this pattern in many areas of health, but one example stands out from my own experience.
+I've noticed this different areas of health, but one example stands out from my own experience.

-For many years, I’ve heard and read that as we get older, our bodies need more protein.
+For years, I’ve heard and read that as we get older, our bodies need more protein.
 I understood the advice, but implementing it consistently was harder than I expected.
+With all the advise that's available out there, increasing protein intake started to feel like a part time job.

 I was already doing some things, but in my mind, I had reached a ceiling.
 I found myself giving many reasons: